songeric1107/Host_data_on_gEAR/script/svg.md

 link the matrix with svg

 1. select the object to show the expression
-2. open the xml Editor to link to the columne name of the matrix
+2. open the xml Editor to link to the columne name of the matrix to "ID" or "class"
+3. make sure each path is not overlaped to each other
+4. make sure there is no color for the svg.

 ```